MrYo531/music-bot/README.md

 ### Not yet implemented

 **/fast_forward** &lt;seconds&gt;
-* Fast forwards the given amount of seconds in the current song
+* Fast forwards the current song the given amount of seconds

 **/rewind** &lt;seconds&gt;
-* Rewinds the given amount of seconds in the current song
+* Rewinds the current song the given amount of seconds

 ## Running the Bot

-These instructions assume you're using Windows and that you've already created a bot account.
+These instructions assume you're using Windows and that you've already created a bot account. (planning to update these instructions to work for all platforms)

-If you haven't, follow [these](https://discordpy.readthedocs.io/en/stable/discord.html#) instructions for creating a bot and inviting it to your server.
+If you haven't already, follow [these](https://discordpy.readthedocs.io/en/stable/discord.html#) instructions for creating a bot and inviting it to your server.

 The only required bot permissions are:
 * Read Messages/View Channels [General]